GoraNetwork/developer-quick-start/README.md

 specification options as well as other details on the off-chain computation feature, refer to Gora off-chain API documentation.

+### Experimental EVM examples

+The `evm` subdirectory contains examples that use experimental EVM support.
+These require a source checkout of the GNR repo since it has not yet been included in any public release.
+So at this time these examples are for internal use only.

 ## Troubleshooting

 Algorand [Dapp Flow](https://app.dappflow.org/explorer/home) web app can be used